-Inspired by books such as Principles (Dalio, 2017), or You Need a Manifesto (Burgess-Auburn & Griffith, 2022), I’ve found it immensely helpful to try to capture your own internal compass in words.
+Inspired by books such as Principles (Dalio, 2017), or You Need a Manifesto (Burgess-Auburn & Griffith, 2022), I’ve found it helpful to try to capture your own internal compass in words.
 Dalio defines principles as follows: “Principles are concepts that can be applied over and over again in similar circumstances as distinct from narrow answers to specific questions.
 Every game has principles that successful players master to achieve winning results.
 So does life.
 Principles are ways of successfully dealing with the laws of nature or the laws of life.”

 Humility